 Over the past fiscal year, the OGC successfully advanced many essential business matters for the housing authority.
-The following are some highlights of PHA's legal affairs in FY 2021:
+The following are some highlights of PHA's legal affairs in FY 2022:

-Rental Assistance Demonstration (RAD).
+Rental Assistance Demonstration (RAD)

 The RAD program is critical to PHA's capital redevelopment program and financial viability.
-OGC's efforts were integral to completing the financing of the Blumberg 83 and Norris developments, both of which were RAD transactions.
-OGC has worked on closing 17 and initiating 9 other RAD developments.
+OGC's efforts were integral to completing the financing of several transactions including new phases of the Sharswood/Blumberg and North Central initiatives, which were RAD transactions.